maxchampoux/Ibanfirst/CompanyCreation.md

 #### 1. Create your company project ####

-Please use the following service to create your company project :
+Please use the following service to create your company project:
 ```
 POST /companies/
 ```